iotempire/iotempower/doc/node_help/filter.rst

 Several filters can be chained and are executed in order.

-There some pre-defined filters available:
+There are some pre-defined filters available:

 -   **filter:** ``filter_average(buflen)``